 Understanding Drug DUI Charges in Virginia

-If you’re facing a drug-related DUI charge in Virginia, hiring an experienced DUI defense lawyer is critical to building a strong defense and minimizing the consequences on your job, driver’s license, and other parts of your life.
+If you’re facing a drug-related DUI charge in Virginia, hiring an experienced drug DUI lawyer is critical to building a strong defense and minimizing the consequences on your job, driver’s license, and other parts of your life.

 DUI drug charges involve driving a motor vehicle when impaired by controlled substances, over-the-counter medications, or prescription medications.
 A drug DUI charge in Virginia carries severe penalties, including license suspension, fines, potential jail time, and impacts on employment or security clearances.